 Mahlab powder 10g

 Mahlab is an aromatic spice made from the seeds of a species of cherry.
 The cherry stones are cracked to extract the seed kernel.
 It is used in small quantities to sharpen sweet foods.
-Greek and middle eastern cuisines use it in most of their sweets and recipes.
+Greek and middle eastern cuisines use it in most of their sweet and savoury recipes.

 When mahlab first hits your tongue it tastes a bit like cherries, a bit like roses, and a bit like almonds.
 There's a hint of vanilla and something quite floral.
 Its aftertaste, though, is quite bitter.
 When cooked, everything changes.
 It's fruity and rich, but subtle.
 It's a regal spice that adds majesty to sweets, an excellent mystery ingredient that contributes a whole palette of flavours without dominating an end result.